chloele33/penn-face/README.md

 # Penn Face

-Google Chrome browser extension that replaces your cursor with pictures of Penn professors
+Chrome browser extension that replaces your cursor with pictures of Penn professors